PYGL Frequently Asked Questions

-The season is expected to begin in February with our PYGL run clinics.
+The season is expected to begin in November with our PYGL Winter Skills & Drills clinic.
 These are informal practices designed to refine skills and better prepare the girls for the upcoming spring season.
 The cost for the indoor sessions will be determined in advance and collected prior to the start of the clinics.
 Our Spring season will begin as we move outdoors in March/April as weather permits.

 How long does the season last?

-Once the indoor sessions are underway, teams move outside as the weather permits.
+Once the indoor sessions are underway teams move outside typically in March/April.
 The City of Peabody makes the decision as to when the fields are playable, as is the case throughout the season.
 Game play starts in early April and ends in mid-June.

 How are the teams created?

 The coaches use the indoor sessions and early outdoor practices to gauge each player’s skill level, then work together in order to create balanced teams.